jtorresyap/NodeJS-Templating/README.md

 # NodeJS-Templating
-Templating with NodeJS and EJS
+Templating with NodeJS and EJS, using the MVC architecture